jmpatricio/notifications/README.md

 	$notificationsManager->getActionRepository()->add($trigger, 'email', $configuration);

 At this point we already have the action configured to run every time the trigger `user.newRegistration` is fired.

-Eg:
+This is an example to fire the trigger:

 	// Payload will be the new user object This is only an example
 	$payload = new stdClass();